DataDog/system-tests/docs/scenarios/parametric.md

 3. You can download the OpenAPI schema from http://localhost:8000/openapi.json.
 This schema can be imported into tools like [Postman](https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/) or other API clients to facilitate development and testing.

 #### Legacy GRPC
 **Important:** The legacy GRPC interface will be **deprecated** and no longer in use.
-All client interactions and tests will be migrated to use the HTTP interface.
+All tests will be migrated to use the HTTP interface.

-Previously, we used a shared GRPC interface to enable shared testing across different clients.
-Each client would implement the GRPC interface server, allowing shared tests to be run against the client libraries.
+Previously, we used a shared GRPC interface to enable shared testing across different tracers.
+Each tracer would implement the GRPC interface server, allowing shared tests to be run against the  libraries.
 The GRPC service definition included methods like StartSpan, FinishSpan, SpanSetMeta, and others, which facilitated span and trace operations.

 #### Updating protos for GRPC (will be deprecated)